emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site has watchlists when you signup. ✔️
 1. Has decent content sorting, but more discoverability options could be added. ⚠️

 ***
-## PopcornMovies
-### Score: 16/20
-1. Streams load, but it takes a second. ⚠️
-1. Content is 1080p, but it cant be lowered. ⚠️
-1. Finds streams quickly, including older content. ✔️
-1. It has 3 hosts, and it does auto-switch if one fails. ✔️
-1. The site does have episode auto-next. ✔️
-1. UI is very good, modern looking with lots to look at. ✔️
-1. Site is missing subtitles for many things. ❌
-1. They have movies, shows and anime. ✔️
-1. Has watchlists and history when you make account. ✔️
-1. Lots of different collections to browse. ✔️

-***
 ## VidBox